Mikopet/mikopet.dev/blog/_posts/2021-02-28-kill-insects-with-bisect.md

 One of the most magnificent days of all times your boss finds you and cloud your thoughts with an extremely unpleasant situation:
 **There is a serious malfunction in the main business logic!**

-Nobody knows when or why it is implemented this way... that part of the codebase is not touched by anyone for ages and it worked before...
+Nobody knows when or why it was implemented this way... that part of the codebase has not been touched by anyone for ages and it worked before...
 That is a mystery...

 <!--more-->

 ### Solve this!

-The first thing you should investigate is that there is any test present for that function and if there is: why is that test **false positive**.
+The first thing you should investigate is whether there are any tests present for that function, and if there are: why are those tests **false positive**?
-This is the better outcome because one needs to fix some tests according to the current _valid_ behaviour.
-And of course the code after all.
+This is the better outcome because one only needs to fix some tests according to the current _valid_ behaviour.
+And of course, the code after all.

-#### But what to do if there is no test for that operation?
+#### But what to do if there are no tests for that operation?

-Well, I am sure you know that: **Make one!**
+Well, I am sure you know that: **Make some!**

-For example, I had a feature in this blog on the index page.
+For example, I used to have a feature in this blog on the index page.
 This feature showed the [tags] over the post excerpt.
 But I redesigned it, so I do not have this feature anymore.
-My test checks if is there any `#` in that line.
+My test checks if there is any `#` in that line.
 Let us say: this is the bug we are searching for now.

 ```python